gabgen/T-eye/README.md

 For more info you can read "T-eye report".

 The two files "rgb_analysis.py" and "thermal_analysis.py" are the two aformentioned branches of the software .
 The element that links those two branches are "c_list.txt" .
-Indeed "c_list.txt" contains a list of the centers that could be defected saved by the "rgb_analysis.py" .
+Indeed "c_list.txt" contains a list of the centers of the cut elements that could be defected, saved by the "rgb_analysis.py" .
 Then the "thermal_analysis.py" read the centers location and match it with the thermal matrix in order to check the defect.